pytroll/pytroll/web/source/quickstart_avhrr.rst

 First example: Loading data
 ===========================
-This example assumes AAPP level1b data from NOAA19 with the timestamp 29/8-2011 11:40 orbit 13173 exists in the :attr:`dir` defined in the :attr:`avhrr-level2` section of your noaa19 configuration file.
+This example assumes AAPP level1b data from NOAA-19 with the timestamp 29/8-2011 11:40 orbit 13173 exists in the :attr:`dir` defined in the :attr:`avhrr-level2`
+section of your noaa19 configuration file.
 Change the arguments to the creation of :attr:`time_slot` and the :attr:`create_scene` function in the code example to match your data.

     >>> from mpop.satellites import PolarFactory
     >>> from datetime import datetime
     >>> orbit = "13173"
     >>> time_slot = datetime(2011,8,29,11,40)
-    >>> global_data = PolarFactory.create_scene("noaa", "19", "avhrr", time_slot, orbit)
+    >>> global_data = PolarFactory.create_scene("NOAA-19", "", "avhrr", time_slot, orbit)
     >>> global_data.load([10.8])
     '1: (0.580,0.630,0.680)μm, resolution 1090m, not loaded'
     '2: (0.725,0.863,1.000)μm, resolution 1090m, not loaded'